-Ms. Adkisson received her bachelor’s degree from the University of Georgia and holds a master’s degree in social work from NYU.
-Ms. Adkisson is the primary social worker for children with gastrointestinal, endocrine, rheumatologic, and nephrologic conditions.
-She specializes in gastrointestinal and eating disorders, severe mental illness, palliative and end-of-life care, child abuse and neglect, domestic violence, cognitive behavioral therapy (CBT), and mood disorders.
+Ms. Armstrong received her bachelor’s degree from Binghamton University and holds a master’s degree in social work from the University of Albany.
+Ms. Armstrong is the primary senior social worker for children with gastrointestinal, pulmonological, and infectious disease conditions, including cystic fibrosis.
+She specializes in group treatment for adults and children, mental illness treatment, coordination of complex care needs, and supportive care and end-of-life care.

 Ms. Goldhaber completed her dietetic internship through NYU at Montefiore Medical Center and holds a master’s degree in clinical nutrition and dietetics from NYU.
 Ms. Goldhaber is a great resource for all things relating to food and nutrition, from symptom management to weight maintenance to healthy snack ideas.